APPNINJAS123/lucidity/README.md

 3.Used Llama open source Ai model for Chatbot
 4.Used open source models via Replicate Ai for other features 5.Used Clerk auth for sign in
-6.Used prisma db and cockroach db for database.
+6.Used prisma orm and cockroach db for database.

 This was my 3rd next Js project(built in April), used good Youtube coding channels to get a beginner level understanding of next js and AI deployment.